nexiality/documentation/userguide/IntroductionAndFAQ.md

 ### What can I expect from future release?
-Even before it’s 1.0 debut, Nexial has been in used by multiple projects.
+Even before it’s 1.0 debut, Nexial has been in use by multiple projects.
 But in a way, this isn’t a ‘1.0’ release – at least not in the typical sense.
 Calling it ‘1.0’ is just a way to officially mark its progress, and to give us a way of comparing against future releases.
 The cadence we would like to keep would be two-fold: